 We all know what it’s like to have a wish for something better.
 Some sort of an idea of what life could be like if only we had a decent night’s sleep, lost a bit of extra weight or felt a bit more confident to speak up at work and social situations.

-Yet for some reason we get stuck with the problem (the weight, the sleeplessness or the lack of confidence) instead of what we’re hoping for, the good stuff, and what difference that would make to our lives.
+Yet for some reason we get stuck with the problem (the weight, the sleeplessness or the lack of confidence) instead of what we’re hoping for, the good stuff, and the difference that would make to our lives.
 This is an important point as the brain listens obediently to what it is fed.
 Yes people, when you tell others you are ‘useless at sticking to a diet’ or “rubbish at public speaking’ you are solidifying that belief into your mind.
 Not that great, right?

 What we focus on expands.